 What Jobs Use the Marginal Cost Formula?

 Professionals working in a wide range of corporate finance roles calculate the incremental cost of production as part of routine financial analysis.
 Accountants working in the valuations group may perform this exercise calculation for a client, while analysts in investment banking may include it as part of the output in their financial model.

 Below is a short video tutorial that explains what marginal cost is, the formula to calculate it, and why it’s important in financial analysis.

 Economies of Scale (or Not)

-For some businesses, costs actually rise as more good or services are produced.
+For some businesses, per unit costs actually rise as more goods or services are produced.
 These companies are said to have diseconomies of scale.
 Imagine a company that has reached its maximum limit of production volume.
 If it wants to produce more units, the marginal cost would be very high as major investments would be required to expand the factory’s capacity or lease space from another factory at a high cost.